xcore/sc_xtcp/doc_pip/pip.rst

   core implementations; to be replaced with ordinary channels and transactions.

+* Reset is currently part of the toplevel - this should be taken out and moved to outside of PIP.

+* No SMI line management at present.
+Arguably it should support the notion of the interface being up or down.

 Known tests that are to be performed:

 * Corner cases in TCP